bastikusch/MyGit/README.md

 ToDo:

+. [ ] Modularize Simulation to make it more accessible and easy to extend/understand/switch out functionality
 - [ ] Add report window, that gives feedback/statistics to the simulation runs
 - [ ] Add Function for adjusted dynamic over Land/Water (maybe difficult, no real package like matlab overLandOrWater)
 - [ ] Change visualization package from amcharts to d3.js (if desired, will be a little more time consuming then the rest)